instagib789/module-library/README.md

 ### Module Library

-A Windows library that iterates internally loaded modules with the PEB and can get information about modules, sections, and exports (even forwarded exports!).
+A Windows library that iterates internally loaded modules with the PEB and gets information about modules, sections, and exports (even forwarded exports!).

 **Examples**